Redshifted civilizations, galactic empires, and the Fermi paradox: Introduction

 As indicated earlier, we consider how a civilization might migrate to a time-dilated, or ``redshifted'' frame.
 As one might imagine, such a migration would be an undertaking of enormous technical scope, requiring the development of technologies that are perhaps currently beyond our present ability to imagine, even if we limit our analysis to well-established physics (cf. the remarks in Ch.
 7 of \cite{Davies:2010book}).
 For this reason, we refrain from making detailed assumptions about the technological capabilities of such a civilization, focusing on constraints arising from fundamental physics and (human) biology.
+We take the perspective that the overall capability of a civilization is mainly determined by raw power capacity rather than specific technologies.
 In short, our analysis applies three fundamental constraints: \begin{itemize} \item[1.]
 Biological matter cannot tolerate high acceleration, \item[2.]
 General relativity is valid on scales of interest, \item[3.]
-Energy is nonegative and conserved locally. \end{itemize} The reader may already be familiar with constraint 1, which may perhaps be apparent from the significant number of annual fatalities from automobile accidents \cite{Spencer:2021motor}, which one might recognize as instances of biological matter failing in high acceleration environments.
+Energy is nonnegative and conserved locally. \end{itemize} The reader may already be familiar with constraint 1, which may perhaps be apparent from the significant number of annual fatalities from automobile accidents \cite{Spencer:2021motor}; these provide a constant reminder of the intolerance of human biology to the mechanical stress from high acceleration.
 We have already discussed constraint 2, but since we discuss physics on galactic scales, the reader might be concerned about the possibility of modifications to gravitational dynamics at low accelerations \cite{Milgrom:1983zz,Milgrom:1983ca,Milgrom:1983pn,Bekenstein:1984tv} (on the order of $10^{-10}~\mathrm{m/s}^2$ \cite{Begeman:1991iy}) as an alternative to dark matter, although the present evidence largely seems to favor the latter as an explanation for galactic rotation curves \cite{Balazs:2024uyj}.
-However such modifications are largely irrelevant for our analysis, which focuses on acceleration scales on the order of $\sim 10~\mathrm{m/s}^2$ or greater.
+However, such modifications are largely irrelevant for our analysis, which focuses on acceleration scales on the order of $\sim 10~\mathrm{m/s}^2$ or greater.
 Finally, constraint 3 is reasonable for the situations we consider; energy conservation holds exactly in special relativity and also in the general relativistic spacetime geometries describing isolated black holes (cf. Sec.
 25.2--25.3 of \cite{MTW}).
 This last constraint is useful for establishing limits for the capabilities of a civilization based on its power capacity, that is, its classification on the Kardashev scale \cite{Kardashev:1964}.